 Our guide to the top on-ear headphones offers some portable and breathable options you may like.
 Check them out.

 Compact and portable, the Plantronics BackBeat Go 410 are wireless neckband headphones that are easy to carry for daily commute and travel.
 They have a discreet, low-profile design, featuring small earpieces that don’t protrude too much and a slim neckband.
 Their controls are integrated into the audio cable itself, instead of on the neckband, with the simple inline remote allowing for easy call and music management while on the move.

 The Plantronics BackBeat Go 410 can run up to eight hours with ANC enabled and up to 10 hours with ANC disabled.
 You can also use them in wired mode using the included USB charging cable that can be converted into an analog audio cable.
-This makes them suitable noise-canceling headphones for long road trips and flights.
+This makes them suitable noise-canceling headphones for travel and commute.
 When not in use, you can simply snap the two magnetic earpieces together to automatically disable ANC and disconnect from your device, therefore activating the power-saving mode.